Scala!!!: Reception

 On release, critics praised the documentary for its rich re-telling of the ups and downs of the cult cinema venue.
 Peter Bradshaw of The Guardian described it as a “heartfelt tribute to an icon of independent cinema […] richly enjoyable and informative”.
 Jonathan Romney of the Financial Times called it an “ode to London’s lost utopia of cinema-going”.
 In his introduction to the film on BFI Player, Mark Kermode said Scala!!! “celebrates the diversity of people who were drawn to the cinema—people of all ages, races, genders, and sexualities—all of whom found in it a safe haven, a place where they could be themselves, in the company of some of the most eye-popping movies ever made”, and in his review on Kermode & Mayo’s Take, he called the film “a riotously entertaining yet also an impressively serious account” of the infamous venue.

-Scala!!! was nominated for Documentary of the Year in the London Film Critics Circle Awards 2023, but lost out to 20 Days in Mariupol.
+Scala!!! was nominated for Documentary of the Year in the London Film Critics Circle Awards 2023.